 EwA Field Work: Reporting from The Corri...

-Live Reporting from the Field We are currently in Borneo supporting reforestation in the Kinabatangan area.
-The volunteer project is run by Ape Malaysia and is dedicated to work with the local Orang Sungai villagers to collaborate and educate about conservation as well as replenishing the original forests which were cut down for mainly logging […]
+Live Reporting from the Field We are currently in Borneo, supporting reforestation efforts in the Kinabatangan area.
+The volunteer project, managed by Ape Malaysia, focuses on collaborating with the local Orang Sungai villagers to promote conservation and restore the original forests that were largely depleted due to logging and agriculture.
+This marks Sharanβs second visit [β¦]

 EwA Field Work: The Corridor of Life